Ethnomusicology

 Joshua Katz-Rosene performs with the Bogotá-based panpipe troupe Zampoñas Urbanas at an event organized by the Bolivian embassy in Colombia to commemorate the 5th anniversary of Evo Morales’ presidency (Photo: Laura Molina Benavides).

-Ethnomusicology students at the Graduate Center combine coursework in theory and methodology with courses on specific topics and world areas, as well as in related disciplines such as anthropology, sociology, history, media studies, and religious studies.
-Students are able to work not only with the Graduate Center’s faculty, but also with faculty throughout the CUNY system, which includes several colleges with distinguished music departments, such as Queens College, Hunter College, City College, and Brooklyn College.
-Through the Inter-University Consortium, advanced students may also take courses at other schools in the New York area such as Columbia University, New York University, the New School, and Stony Brook University.
+Ethnomusicology students at the Graduate Center combine coursework in social theory, research methodologies, field methods, and transcription/analysis, with courses on specific topics and world areas, as well as in related disciplines such as anthropology, sociology, history, media studies, and religious studies.
+Students can work not only with the Graduate Center’s faculty, but also with faculty throughout the CUNY system, including the distinguished music departments of Queens College, Hunter College, City College, and Brooklyn College.
+Through the Inter-University Consortium, advanced students may also take courses at other schools in the New York area including Columbia University, New York University, The New School, Stony Brook University, and Fordham.
 Many students interact in various ways with faculty in the other music subdisciplines, with whom the Ethnomusicology Program has always enjoyed mutually supportive and enriching relations.
 The program is further enriched by the activities of the Foundation for Iberian Music, RILM, and the Music in Gotham project.
 The breadth of these resources, together with the flexibility of the CUNY program and the rich cultural offerings of New York City, have enabled the ethnomusicology program to attract students from a wide variety of countries and backgrounds.

 All students in the Ethnomusicology Program are fully or partially funded.
 Once in the program, many students also receive internal grants for dissertation or pre-dissertation research.
-Particularly useful have been the numerous grants awarded by the Baisley Powell Elebash Endowment, which supports research on the musical life of New York City.
-After their first year, most students teach undergraduate courses, such as a world music survey, somewhere in the CUNY system.
+Particularly useful have been the numerous grants awarded by the Baisley Powell Elebash Endowment, which supports research on the musical life of New York City, and summer research grants provided by the Doctoral and Graduate Student Council.
+After their first year, most students teach undergraduate courses, from surveys of world music to music in American cultures,somewhere in the CUNY system.
 In doing so, they gain valuable teaching experience and often find themselves learning much from the ethnically diverse CUNY undergraduates as well.

 Lastly, the Program’s students and faculty have always constituted a convivial and supportive community, whose members like to socialize, make music, and share their experiences.